San Francisco Symphony Youth Orchestra: Activities

 The SFSYO rehearses in Davies Symphony Hall weekly, the home of the San Francisco Symphony, whose members provide tuition-free instrumental coaching.
 The SFSYO performs multiple times per year in Davies Symphony Hall.
 Although the orchestra has its own music director, guest conductors such as Simon Rattle, Gustavo Dudamel, Herbert Blomstedt, John Adams (composer), Kurt Masur, Marek Janowski and the SFS's Conductor Laureate, Michael Tilson Thomas, also work with the young players on occasion.
-The orchestra performs an annual concert series in Davies Symphony Hall and each year gives Christmas performances of Peter and the Wolf with guest narrators who have included Richard Dreyfuss, Linda Ronstadt, Leonard Nimoy, Florence Henderson, Robin Williams, Rita Moreno, Sid Caesar, Sharon Stone, Danny Glover, and Tom Kenny.
+The orchestra performs an annual concert series in Davies Symphony Hall and each year gives Christmas performances of Peter and the Wolf with guest narrators who have included Richard Dreyfuss, Linda Ronstadt, Leonard Nimoy, Florence Henderson, Robin Williams, Rita Moreno, Sid Caesar, Sharon Stone, Danny Glover, Tom Kenny, Zachary Quinto, and Joshua Dela Cruz.

-The SFSYO tours every few years; most frequently to Europe in the summer of 2019.
+The SFSYO tours every few years; most recently to Europe in the summer of 2019.

 The SFSYO's tenth international tour was in the 2014-15 season, during which the orchestra performed in Milan, Udine, Ingolstadt, Berlin, Amsterdam, and Prague.

-Each year, the SFSYO hosts a concerto competition, where one winner is selected to perform a concerto for the following year.
-The SFSYO's 2017-2018 season includes a performance of Rachmaninoff's Piano Concerto No. 2 featuring SFSYO Concerto Competition Winner Leyla Kabuli in November 2017, and the 35th Anniversary Concert and Celebration in May 2018.